marcgurevitx/peg-ms/README.md

 print result.capture  // "a/a/a"
 ```

 In the example above we only use the second parameter to the callback (`subs`).
-Similar to `ParseResult.captures` it has fields `.list` and `.maps` that contain values produced by subpatterns.
+Similar to `ParseResult.captures` it has fields `.list` and `.map` that contain values produced by subpatterns.
 The full callback's signature is as follows:

 | Parameter | Type | Description |
 | --- | --- | --- |